 While the discussion and study of pig xenotransplantation is still ongoing, it is important to note that many porcine co-products are widely used throughout the world.
 From life-saving transplants, nutraceuticals and academic research, porcine materials play an important part in fighting diseases and restoring lives.

 SSR Lifesciences supplies excellent porcine materials for development of many high-quality medical products.
 We can source, prepare and deliver customized items in large or small volumes according to client specifications.
 From medical training, R&D, pharmaceuticals and medical device development, SSR Lifesciences can partner with you for your research or commercial needs.
-Please contact Jessica Freeman at email@example.com or Lauren Sammel at LSammel@ssr-solutions.com to set up an introductory meeting.
+Please contact Jessica Freeman (jfreeman@https://ssr-solutions.com) or Lauren Sammel (lsammel@https://ssr-solutions.com), or contact us online to set up an introductory meeting.